remicnrd/remicnrd.github.io/_posts/2018-04-20-the-machine-learning-cheatsheet.markdown

   The idea with this project is to create a **simple, concise, potentially exhaustive document about the most common machine learning algorithms**.

-  A cheatsheet one could **come back to for a quick read**, in case of doubt or just to keep things clear.
+ **A cheatsheet one could come back to for a quick read**, in case of doubt or just to keep things clear.

-  This cheatsheet focus on **how** algorithms work: the learning, the predictions, the representation or even the expected inputs.
+  This cheatsheet focus on **how algorithms work**: the learning, the predictions, the representation or even the expected inputs.
 I also added a few business oriented usecases, in order to show the usability of those methods.

 But coding is not included in the document, as I consider it highly dependent on the chosen language and library.
 Furnished documentations often constitute a good, comprehensive knowledge base.

-Deep Learning and Reinforcement Learning methods are also not present here, as they surely deserve a require their own cheatsheets.
+Deep Learning and Reinforcement Learning methods are also not present here, as they surely  require their own cheatsheets.

 # What it looks like

 The Machine Learning Cheatsheet is a 5-pages document that can be found [on my github](https://github.com/remicnrd/ml_cheatsheet).

-Here is screenshots of each page:

 ![screenshot-1]({{site.baseurl}}/assets/img/cheatsheet-1.jpg)